haberdashPI/vscode-master-key/notes.md

 ## Stability / test coverage

+BUG: when using the extension with a remote machine the visual doc, or palette info doesn't show up (this is probably related to the issue about the docs not being updated when I first open; remote use could easily change the timing of things, revealing a race condition).
+What's weird about this is that the text docs *do* show up.

 SMALL FEATURE: allow `-` prefix on commands to bypass `do` wrapping and remove a binding (will need to validate that some fields are `undefined` in this case)